• Skip to primary navigation

 When your apple butter tastes the way you want it, and is the texture and consistency that you desire, it’s time to get your water bath canner ready.

-Prepare your canner, jars, lids, and bands by heating up your canner with your jars submerged in water.
+Prepare your water bath canner, jars, lids, and bands by heating up your canner with your jars submerged in water.
 Use new canning lids and make sure the lids and bands are clean.

 Ladle hot apple butter into hot jars leaving 1/4 inch headspace.
 Then wipe the rims of the jars clean using a clean rag dipped in hot water.
 (I usually use hot canning water.)
 Center the lid on your jars and screw the bands down just until they are fingertip-tight.